 Viscose is made with a process that includes the use of carbon disulfide, the harmful chemical we looked at earlier that causes all sorts of health issues for those working with it.
 But producers are coming up with different manufacturing processes to address the use of this chemical, leading to some alternatives to viscose.
 Let’s take a look at a couple of them:

-Modal is produced from cellulose from beech trees.
-Originally manufactured in Japan, modal is made in a very similar way to viscose, but results in a stronger, more water absorbent fabric, which is often used for underwear, sportswear, and bedding.
+Modal fabric is produced from cellulose from beech trees.
+Originally manufactured in Japan, modal fabric is made in a very similar way to viscose, but results in a stronger, more water absorbent fabric, which is often used for underwear, sportswear, and bedding.
 The manufacturing process differs slightly too – importantly, modal uses less chemicals than viscose.

 Lyocell is often marketed under the brand name Tencel, which belongs to European manufacturer Lenzing.
 The first viscose producer to sign up to CanopyStyle’s audit, Lenzing appear to be taking the call to produce a truly eco-fabric from cellulose seriously, and their Tencel lyocell is part of that.